Materials & Craft

 Per order requirement / agreed QC plan

-Note: Material prices and compliance scope vary by spec, GSM, finish, and target market.
-We’ll confirm details in the quotation and testing plan.
+Note: Material pricing and compliance scope vary by pile, GSM, backing, finish, trim details, and target market.
+Final confirmation should be based on sample approval and quotation review.

 Material Categories & Applications

-Close-up fabric swatches showing plush pile heights and textures
+Close-up fabric swatches showing plush pile heights, textures, and color variations for plush toy development

 Surface Fabrics